KD Estrada

 Kyle Daiñel Magno Estrada (born May 3, 2002), better known as KD Estrada is a Filipino actor, singer, songwriter, and composer.
 He is mostly known for his stint as a celebrity housemate of Pinoy Big Brother: Kumunity Season 10.

 Personal life

-Estrada was born on May 3, 2002 in Parañaque.
+Estrada was born on May 3, 2002, in Parañaque.
 Contrary to the belief of some people, he is not related to any of the Estradas in the Philippine entertainment and political scene.
 (Note: This includes the Ejercito-Estrada family of San Juan (most especially patriarch Joseph and sons Jinggoy, JV and Jake, and their other relatives, including ER); the Leyte-born actress and singer Karla Estrada (whose real name is Carla Ford); and the father-daughter tandem of John and Kaila Estrada, who are also actors under the same management as KD.)
-He began dating actress and singer Alexa Ilacad in 2021.
+He's not dating Alexa Ilacad, singer and actress from ABS-CBN.

 Career

 2019–2020: Career beginnings

 In 2019, he started being a Star Magic trainee and eventually released self-written single One of Many under StarPop, a subsidiary of music label Star Music.

 In 2020, He appeared as a performer in the Brightlight Productions' show Sunday Noontime Live! which aired in TV5.
 However, after just three months on air, the show released their final episode due to low ratings and high production costs.
 Its timeslot was later filled by a simulcast of ASAP.